 5.6.
-Any attempt to add and/or use a Payment Method of which you are not the named holder will comprise a material breach of the Agreement and will be considered a fraudulent act.
+Any attempt to add and/or use a Payment Method of which you are not the named holder will be a material breach of the Agreement and we will be considered a fraudulent act.

 Purpose of your Payoma Account

 5.7.
-You will have to declare if you are going to use your Payoma Account for private purpose, business purpose or both (mixed purpose).
-In the last two cases you will be bound by our Business Terms.
+You will have to tell us if you are going to use your Payoma Account for private purpose, business purpose or both (mixed purpose).
+If you are going to use your Payoma Account for business purpose or for business purpose and private purpose, you will be bound by our Business Terms.
 If you are body corporate, your use of your Payoma Account is always considered use for business purposes.

 No duty to open Payoma Account